 A note from Tunde

-Conservatives in Edmonton-Whitemud know that they will be in for a fight in the next election.
-The NDP received over 57% of the vote last time.
+Conservatives in Edmonton know that they will be in for a fight in the next election.
 Conservative unity will help, but it will not be enough on its own to get us to the victory line.
-We will need to grow our support by attracting former NDP supporters, newcomers to the area, and people who have stayed home in the past.
+We will need to grow our support by attracting former NDP supporters, newcomers to Alberta, and people who have stayed home in the past.

-I am running to be your Member of the Legislative Assembly because I am ready to build our Conservative coalition, attract newcomers, and take the fight to the NDP.
+I am ready to build our Conservative coalition, attract newcomers, and join forces to take the fight to the NDP.
 I have strong conservative values and professional experience.
 For me, it starts now.
-I will door knock constantly from now until election day and meeting with various stakeholders in the riding in order to ensure that we win in 2019.

 Tunde is an accounting, finance, and project management professional (CPA, CGA, CIA, PMP) with a background in accounting and a master’s degree in Finance.
 His progressive career experience spans both the private and public sectors.